Ramshreyas/Ethereum-Articles/2/RISC-V_Business.md

 It's almost 2025, and the great RISC revolution that has been looming for decades is finally threatening to materialize.
 The Ethereum Foundation is [funding a formal verification effort for RISC-V ZKVMs](https://verified-zkevm.org/), chip industry legends like [Jim Keller](https://en.wikipedia.org/wiki/Jim_Keller_(engineer)) are starting RISC-V-driven technology efforts like [tenstorrent](https://tenstorrent.com/en/vision/tenstorrent-risc-v-and-chiplet-technology-selected-to-build-the-future-of-ai-in-japan), RISC-V International (the governing body for the RISC-V standard) has [ratified the RISC-V specifications](https://riscv.org/announcements/2024/04/risc-v-international-achieves-milestone-with-ratification-of-40-specifications-in-two-years/), laying the ground for an open standard that industry can now build upon, and Justin Drake in his ambitious [Beam Chain proposal](https://youtu.be/lRqnFrqpq4k) outlined how the onset of RISC-V can massively accelerate Ethereum's ponderous roadmap dramatically on many fronts.

-This article aims to introduce RISC-V, motivate its importance to the Ethereum vision, and, with a few toy code examples, connect the dots across the entire tech stack from high level code down to assembly.
+This article aims to introduce RISC-V, motivate its importance to the Ethereum vision, and then introduce RISC-V zkVMs with a toy example of coding in this setting.

 ---